Adaptors#

 , the second element of the pair does not appear in the resulting sequence.
 The first element ofseq

-is bounded.A common use for
+is always included in the output.A common use for

 adjacent_filter()